(Last Updated on : 08/07/2015)

 Ratha Yatra is the largest festival in Puri

 .
-It is a festival of renewal which ushers in the monsoon months of June-July.
+Ratha Yatra is a festival of renewal which ushers in the monsoon months of June-July.
 This festival rejuvenates the deities.
 The temple servants stand in a kinship relationship to the deities.
-These are the daitas and the Devadasis.
-The daitas are the 'blood relatives' of Lord Jagannath
+These are the daitas

 and the Devadasis are the wives of Jagannath.

-This event marks Lord Jagannath, travelling in the chariot with his brother, Lord Balarama
+This event marks Lord Jagannath, traveling in the chariot with his brother, Lord Balarama

 and sister Subhadra

 .
 It attracts pilgrims and visitors from all over the world.
 The festival has been celebrated since ancient times.
 According to a legend about its origin, Jagannath is said to have expressed his desire to visit his birthplace every year for a week.
 Thus, the deities are taken to the Gundicha Temple, Puri, Orissa